bjRichardLiu/bjRichardLiu/README.md

 - 👋 Hi, I’m @bjRichardLiu
+- I'm currently interning @[Bambu Lab](https://github.com/bambulab) as a Graphics Algorithms Engineer
 - 👀 I’m interested in Music
-- 🌱 I’m currently learning CS and interested in Game Development!
+- 🌱 I’m currently learning CS and interested in Computational Fabrication and Game Development!
 - 💞️ I’m looking to collaborate on anything~
 <br>Check out more about me https://bjrichardliu.github.io/academia/